-9.2.5 Importing log files into Excel
+9.2.6 Importing log files into Excel

 Both trend\estimation.log and welldata.log are normal (ASCII) text files, but formatted for easy import into Excel.
 This is recommended since Excel offers many ways of sorting and color coding that simplifies the investigation.
-Also, the log files have many columns so using the Hide/Unhide column possibilities that Excel offers is convenient.
+Also, the log files have many columns so using the Hide/Unhide column function is convenient.